 - Sore throat

-From the time you are exposed, symptoms could appear within two to 14 days (but most commonly it’s about five days, WHO says).
-A smaller number of patients have reported headaches, nausea or diarrhea.
+From the time you are exposed, symptoms could appear within two to 14 days (but most commonly it’s about four to six days, according to the CDC and WHO).
 Some people get the virus but appear to have no symptoms, putting them at greater risk for passing it to others.
 Or symptoms can be easily confused with the seasonal flu, which has also complicated efforts to identify and contain COVID-19.

 What should you do if you or someone at home has symptoms?